meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:documentId` is inferred when the message is generated.
 - The `:coord` is either `latitude` or `longitude` depending on what's wrong.
 - The `:field` is either `_geo.lat` or `_geo.lng` depending on what's wrong.